rax-incubate/gcp-mc-demo/README.md

 [Availale after Google Next]

 # Multi Cloud Reference Architecture

 ![](png/design.png)

 The entire infrastructure for this solution can be deployed using Terraform.
 There are additional steps required for the application such as Kubernetes secrets which are included in the step-by-step instructions.
 Here are some notable mentions from the solution deployment.

+- We are using Anthos trial period and so can you.

 - AlloyDB OMNI is still in Preview stage.
 It is a good time to experiment and learn while it moves to a GA stage.